-2. The agriculture land was , in the two years immediately preceding the date of transfer, being used either by the assessee or his parent or HUF for agriculture purposes.
+2. The agriculture land was , in the two years immediately preceding the date of transfer, being other land for agricultural purposes.

-3. The assessee has purchased within a period of two years from the date of transfer any other land for agricultural purposes.

-The amount of deduction is the capital gain arising from the transfer of such agricultural land is exempt to the extent of the cost of the new agricultural land purchased within two years from the date of transfer.
+3. The assessee has purchased within a period of two years from the date of transfer any land is exempt to the extent of the cost of the new agricultural land purchased within two years from the date of transfer.
 If the amount of capital gain is not utilized by the assessee for the acquisition of the new agricultural land before due date of furnishing return of income, it shall be transferred to capital gain account scheme.